 How should you pitch a PR story to a broadcast newsroom?

 I want to give you my best tips on pitching a PR story to a broadcast newsroom in this post.

 I work at TV4, a commercial national news broadcaster in Sweden.
-I’m a news anchor, trying my best every day to convey essential stories as clearly and promptly as possible.
+I’m a news anchor, trying my best daily to convey essential stories as clearly and promptly as possible.
 It’s challenging but fun.

 Here we go: